kks32/heat-transfer/README.md

 3. Heat transfer distribution around the cable for different permeabilities.

 4. Quality and readability of heat transfer code.

+# Milestones

+These are essential milestones for communication with Dr. Krishna Kumar.
+This requires you to communicate at least three times during the task.

+1. Before start of the project for any preliminary questions and directions.

+2. Send completed derivation of finite difference approximation of the transient heat transfer.
+Discuss any questions you may have regarding your implementation.

+3. Completed code, validation and report.

 # Useful references